-In this blog post, Brunswick Heads Physio will shed some light on the symptoms and different types of pinched nerves and your options for treatment.
+In this blog post, Brunswick Heads Physio will shed some light on the different symptoms and causes of a pinched nerve and give you some options for treatment.

 Typical Symptoms of Trapped Nerve

-- Acute nerve pain which may extend down a limb
+- Acute sharp and shooting pain which may extend down a limb

-- Reduced or altered sensation such as paraesthesia (pins & needles) or a burning sensation, numbness or tingling
+- Reduced or altered sensation such as paraesthesia (pins & needles) or a burning sensation, or numbness down a limb

 - Muscle Weakness

 The level of pain can vary from person to person and doesn’t necessarily correlate with the severity of the injury.
 So if you are in a lot of pain, it doesn’t mean there is extensive damage.
 It is important that you visit your physiotherapist or doctor as soon as possible, particularly if you notice numbness or muscle weakness, for an accurate diagnosis and treatment plan.

 Trapped nerves can be caused by surrounding tissues pressing against the nerve causing irritation or compression.
 All of the below tissues can contribute towards the issue:

 - Arthritic Spurs